badmrfrosty/OpenSMTPD-book/src/chapters/2000_Getting_started.md

 As new MTA solutions became available, it was easier for them to adopt a sendmail-compatible interface rather than to expect MUA developers to make changes and support multiple MTA interfaces.
-The sendmail interface became a de-factor standart and MUA would simply call the `sendmail` executable without worrying about what MTA was hiding behind it.
+The sendmail interface became a de-factor standard and MUA would simply call the `sendmail` executable without worrying about what MTA was hiding behind it.

 The fact that the `sendmail` executable had now become a de-facto interface and no longer a Sendmail specific executable led to ambiguities and issues when multiple MTA were installed on the same machine.
 This is where the mailwrapper came into play.